coar-notify/coar-notify.net/webroot/content/catalogue/workflows/repository-pci/7/index.md

 ---
-title: Announce Review
+title: Announce Review(s)
 description: |
-  Having decided to endorse the preprint, PCI publishes the review and announces this
+  Having decided to endorse the preprint, PCI publishes the review(s) and announces this
 date: 2021-03-08
 type: workflows
 scope: notify